YWx Frequently Asked Questions

 For groups who aren’t interested in planning and leading their own meals, creating their own programming, and who want a more guided experience, we offer our traditional YouthWorks trips like we always have.
 Find out more about those here.

-We will not have YouthWorks staff to guide you through the week, though you will have a point person in the office to help you prepare for your trip, as well as a local Ministry Liaison to provide a housing site orientation, basic logistical support and troubleshooting during your trip.
+We will not have YouthWorks staff to guide you through the week, though you will have a Designated YouthWorks Representative to help you prepare for your trip, as well as a local host to provide a housing site orientation, basic logistical support and troubleshooting during your trip.

 Our YWx trips do not include any of our thematic programming, including devotional books and elements of The Gathering.
 If you are interested in using previous YouthWorks themes, you can purchase digital curriculum and/or physical Trip Journals in our store.
 We will provide a guide that includes questions for processing your trip, tips for leading large and small group times, and ways to go deeper with students.